 A Scottish phrase meaning “Mountain of Trust,” Ben Lippen School was founded in 1940 by the Columbia International University (CIU) board of trustees under the guidance of CIU’s first president, Robert C. McQuilkin.
 The evangelical boarding school for boys was located at CIU’s Ben Lippen Conference Center on a mountain near Asheville, NC.
 The school became co-educational in 1952 and flourished as a school for missionary children.
 After a fire destroyed the main building in 1980, Ben Lippen moved its high school program to its current location in Columbia, South Carolina, in 1988 to be on the campus of CIU.
-An elementary program was begun in 1990 and currently boasts two campuses, one at the Monticello Road location and another on St. Andrews Road in Columbia.
+An elementary program was begun in 1990 and currently boasts three campuses, one at the Monticello Road location and another on St. Andrews Road in Columbia.
+The third campus, located in Northeast Columbia, opened in the Fall of 2021.
 All upper school students attend the Monticello Road campus.

 Ben Lippen School seeks to glorify God by educating students from a biblical worldview to impact the nations with the message of Christ and by assisting the family and church in equipping students spiritually, academically, socially, and physically under the Lordship of Jesus Christ.